MoeinT/azure-covid-project/README.md

 ## Scope

-The goal of my project is to create a data platform in Azure for reporting and predictions of Covid19 outbreaks.
+The goal of this project is to create a data platform in Azure and Snowflake for reporting and predictions of Covid19 outbreaks.
 Here's the scope of the project:

+- We will create all the required insfrastructure in Azure using Terraform.
+Terraform is a tool used to programmatically provision and manage infrastructure in the cloud as well as on-prem

+- We use Github CI/CD actions to validate our Terraform code and preview the changes to our infrastructure on a pull-request and deploy our infrastructure upon merging to main

+- We will use the Databricks platform within Azure to process our data; we use Terraform to create and maintain our workspaces and clusters as well as deploy our Python notebooks

-- We will integrate and orchestrate our data pipelines using Azure Data Factory
+- We will create pipelines in Azure data factory (adf) to ingest our data from the ECDC (European Centre for Disease Prevention and Control) website, process our Databricks notebooks, and finally copy the transformed data in a database in Snowflake.
+We will integrate and orchestrate all our data pipelines using Azure Data Factory

-- We will create a dashboard using Azure Power BI to visualize the trend of Covid and the effectiveness of the Corona Virus tests being carried out

-- We will also monitor our data pipeline and create alerts when there’s failure in the pipeline
+- We will monitor our data pipelines and create alerts when there is a failure in any of the pipelines using Azure monitor

-The first step in the project is to provision all the required resources on Azure.
-See below for a more detailed plan.

-## Data
+## Data Ingestion

 ### Population dataset